alexwlchan/alexwlchan.net/src/_drafts/netlify-to-caddy.md

 I try to make this site as small and lightweight as possible, but that only goes so far.

 This has been particularly pronounced in the last week – my recent post [Using static websites for tiny archives] was on the front page of Hacker News for about a day.
-The extra visitors pushed me close to the limit – 5 days into my 30-day billing period, and I'd used over 80% of my bandwidth allowance.
+I got lots of extra readers, which pushed me close to the limit – 5 days into my 30-day billing period, and I'd used over 80% of my bandwidth allowance.

 The threat of another overage charge is what pushed me to make this change now.

 I don't object to paying for bandwidth, but Netlify's pricing is egregious.